Jh0mpis/N-Body-Molecular-Dynamics-MHPC-Project/docs/report.md

 ### Optimization

 The optimization task involved improving the computational efficiency of the original program.
 The following steps were taken:

-1. **Code Refactoring**: The program was modularized into logically separated files, following the structure detailed in the [`README.md`](../README.md).
+1. **Code Refactoring**: The program was modularized into logically separated files, following the structure detailed in the [`README.md`](https://github.com/Jh0mpis/N-Body-Molecular-Dynamics-MHPC-Project/blob/main/README.md).
 This enhanced readability, maintainability, and ease of debugging.
 2. **Replacing Expensive Operations**: Costly mathematical functions, such as `pow()` and `sqrt()`, were replaced with efficient alternatives using multiplications and inline arithmetic expressions.
-3. **Invariant Expression Simplification**: Invariant calculations within loops in the `force` and `velverlet` functions were precomputed and stored as constants outside the loops to reduce redundant operations.
+3. **Invariant Expression Simplification**: Invariant calculations within loops in the `force()` and `velverlet()` functions were precomputed and stored as constants outside the loops to reduce redundant operations.
 4. **Compiler Optimization**: Optimization flags (e.g., `-O3` for aggressive optimization) were utilized to enable compiler-level performance improvements.
-5. **Newton’s Third Law**: Symmetry in inter-particle forces (Newton’s third law) was exploited in the `force` function to minimize redundant computations.
+5. **Newton’s Third Law**: Symmetry in inter-particle forces (Newton’s third law) was exploited in the `force()` function to minimize redundant computations.

 These optimizations collectively reduced the computational overhead and enhanced the overall simulation efficiency.

 ### Parallelization Using OpenMP

 The OpenMP implementation introduced shared-memory parallelism to improve performance on multi-core systems.
 Key steps included:

-1. **Loop Parallelization**: Computationally intensive loops, such as those in the `force` and `velverlet` functions, were parallelized using OpenMP directives (`#pragma omp parallel for`).
+1. **Loop Parallelization**: Computationally intensive loops, such as those in the `force()` and `velverlet()` functions, were parallelized using OpenMP directives (`#pragma omp parallel` and `#pragma omp parallel for` with `reduction`).
-2. **Load Balancing**: Thread workloads were distributed evenly to avoid bottlenecks.
-Various scheduling strategies (e.g., `static`, `dynamic`) were tested to achieve optimal performance.
-3. **Critical Section Reduction**: Shared resources were carefully managed to minimize the use of critical sections, which can cause thread contention and slowdowns.
+2. **Critical Section Reduction**: Shared resources were carefully managed to minimize the use of critical sections, which can cause thread contention and slowdowns.

 This approach leveraged multi-threading to achieve significant speed-ups for simulations on shared-memory systems.

 ### Parallelization Using OpenMPI

 The OpenMPI implementation employed message-passing parallelism for distributed-memory architectures.
 The following techniques were applied:
-1. **Domain Decomposition**: The simulation box was divided into smaller subdomains, with each process handling the particles within its assigned region.
-2. **Boundary Exchange**: Neighboring subdomains exchanged boundary particle information to ensure accurate force calculations across subdomain boundaries.
-3. **Communication Optimization**: Efficient MPI routines, such as non-blocking communication (`MPI_Isend`, `MPI_Irecv`), were used to overlap computation with communication.

-The OpenMPI implementation allowed the program to scale effectively across multiple nodes in a distributed computing environment.
+1. **Replicated data**: The simulation share the data in all the process using `MPI_Bcast()` function for the particles positions from process 0 to the other process.
+Then process a smaller region of the same data divided by chunks of data.
+In the `force()` function each process computes the interaction forces and the potential energy for $\frac{num_particles}{num_process}$ particles and the force produced over the other particles due to interaction, and finally, we recover the original data performing the `MPI_Reduce()` function to process `0`.

 ### Hybrid Parallelization

-The hybrid approach combined OpenMP and OpenMPI to exploit both shared- and distributed-memory architectures.
+The hybrid approach combined OpenMP and OpenMPI to exploit both shared-and distributed-memory architectures and reduce the communication time performed in the openMPI version.
 Key steps included:

 1. **Intra-Node Parallelization**: OpenMP was used to parallelize computations within each node.
 2. **Inter-Node Communication**: OpenMPI handled communication between nodes.
 3. **Synchronization**: A careful balance between intra-node and inter-node workloads was maintained to minimize overheads and maximize resource utilization.

-This approach aimed to maximize performance on high-performance computing (HPC) clusters.
+This approach aimed to maximize performance.

 ---